Student Code of Conduct

 - A penalty of disciplinary probation, suspension, expulsion, or denial or revocation of degree shall be entered upon the student's transcript after the completion of the above processes.

-- Upon the specific written release of the student, the Vice President for Student Services shall make available a copy of the final Judicial Board report which has resulted in a disciplinary action of probation, suspension, expulsion, or denial or revocation of degree to a prospective/present employer, parent (if the student is over the legal age), and other persons or entities.
+- Upon the specific written release of the student, the Vice President for Student Services shall make available a copy of the final Hearing Board report which has resulted in a disciplinary action of probation, suspension, expulsion, or denial or revocation of degree to a prospective/present employer, parent (if the student is over the legal age), and other persons or entities.
 If a report is not available because a hearing was not conducted, a summary statement regarding the disposition of the violation shall be provided.
 Such a report or summary statement will be disclosed, without the prior consent of the student, to another educational institution that has requested the record and at which the student seeks or intends to enroll; but the University will make a reasonable attempt to notify the student (or his or her parent if under the legal age) of the disclosure and, upon request, provide the student with a copy of the record that was disclosed.
 No other information shall be provided to a third party without the express written release of the student.

 - A student's record may be cleared of a disciplinary probation, suspension by the Vice President for Student Services following the end of the designated penalty period, if there has been no further problem with the student.
 A written request for expunging the record is required and shall be initiated by the student with a letter to the Vice President for Student Services.
 A copy of the request shall be forwarded to the Office of Student Records.
-The Vice President may convene a Judicial Board to review the request, if deemed appropriate or necessary.
+The Vice President may convene a Hearing Board to review the request, if deemed appropriate or necessary.
 If the request is granted, the Vice President for Student Services shall notify the Office of Student Records.

 - A student's record may not be cleared of an expulsion or revocation of a degree.
 A designation with a course grade indicating an Honor System violation involving academic dishonesty may not be removed from the student’s transcript after the student’s degree has been posted to the transcript.